 I spotted a wooden crate by the building and dashed over to it.
 "Tizer bottles, a dozen Tizer bottles," I shouted.
 We took the crate to the wall and I passed it down to Brian and we set of to the corner off-licence near to where I lived.
 There was a loud single ring as we opened the off-licence door and we walked in and put the crate on the counter.

 The man walked from the back room and looked at the crate of bottles, but he knew us well and showed no sign of surprise.
 "Hello boys, been over the wall again?"

 "Yeah, we drink it all the time and we've been saving up all the bottles."

-The man laughed, but gave them the deposit money and the boys left with a jingle of change in their pockets.
+The man laughed, but gave us the deposit money and we left with a jingle of change in our pockets.

 "Let's go and sort Carol out then," Brian said.